ericminikel/cureffi/_posts/2015-11-17-chemical-biology-19.markdown

 Now, those are three stories about targeted therapies for mutated driver proteins.
 But this isn't the whole story.
 For instance, in testicular cancer, cisplatin, which is not targeted at all, it's just a chemotherapy drug targeting DNA, is shockingly effective - for instance, Lance Armstrong was cured with this therapy.
 One interpretation is that some testicular cancers may have a dependency on the DNA damage repair pathway.

-Early studies of cancer genomes focused on "naive" cancers that had never seen chemotherapy drugs, and usually in the original tissue, trying to focus on the earliest mutations that drove tumor formation.
+Early studies of cancer genomes focused on "na&iuml;ve" cancers that had never seen chemotherapy drugs, and usually in the original tissue, trying to focus on the earliest mutations that drove tumor formation.
 One of the first studies to challenge this paradigm was [[Gerlinger 2012]].
 This study of renal cell (kidney) cancers revealed that although *VHL* mutations are often the earliest driver within the kidney, metastasis seems to require also acquiring *SETD2* mutations.

 The newest approach is single cell sequencing of tumors.
 See for instance [[Wang 2014]].
 Tumors were long thought of as being clonal, but we are now seeing a great degree of intratumoral heterogeneity.
 This is especially prominent in glioblastoma, which was one categorized into classes 1-5, but we now see that class 1 tumors are just 80% class 1 and the other 20% is cells of the types 2-5.